wtfaremyinitials/CAD-Final-Phone-Case/README.md

 CAD Final Phone Case
 ====================

 My CAD Class Final Project.
-It is an iPhone 5C case with space for a built-in *iQi Mobile Wireless Charger*.
+It is an iPhone 5C case that is capable of wirelessly charging the phone.

 Folder Structure
 ================